npeltier/sling-pipes/README.md

 ## Registered Pipes
 a pipe configuration is a jcr node, with:
 * `sling:resourceType` property, which must be a pipe type registered by the plumber
-* `name` property, that will be used by a container pipe as an id, and will be the key for the output bindings (default value being a value map of the current output resource).
+* `name` property, that will be used in bindings as an id, and will be the key for the output bindings (default value being a value map of the current output resource).
 Note that the node name will be used in case no name is provided.
 * `path` property, if configured, will override upstream's pipe output as an input.
 * `expr` property, expression through which the pipe will execute (depending on the type)
+* `additionalBinding` is a node you can add to set "global" bindings (property=value) in pipe execution
+* `additionalScripts` is a multi value property to declare scripts that can be reused in expressions
 * `conf` optional child node that contains addition configuration of the pipe (depending on the type)

 ### Base pipe